Izaacapp/Disjoint-Set/README.md

 ## About The Project

-This project involves using disjoint set data structures to solve the problem of reducing network connectivity by destroying connections.
+This project involves using disjoint set data structures to solve the problem of reducing network connectivity by destroying connections

 **Methodology:**
 - **Graph Representation:** Each node and its connections are represented.